thisisadityapatel/cover_letter_clipper/README.txt

 Got tired with manually editing cover letters, built this to automate the task.
 Automatically populates the letter with position information and streams it into my downloads folder.
+Used Google Docs API to maintain cover letter pdfs.